-The risk register is considered at least annually.
+The risk register is considered at least annually and is presented to the Pension Fund Committee and Pension Board as part of the good governance and administration of the Pension Fund.
+This risk register identifies the main risks to the Pension fund and mitigating control measures which have been identified or put in place.
 This year the presentation of the Risk Register to the committee took place on 13 May 2025.